 Availability & Response Time

-When searching for an Investment Management IT provider or a BioTech Managed IT provider, you need to make sure that the IT provider has good availability.
+When searching for an Investment Management IT provider, you need to make sure that the IT provider has good availability.
 If the network does not sleep, neither should your IT support.
 Look for 24x7x365 availability from the provider.
 In addition to that, you want to make sure that your IT provider has quick response times.
 Ensuring that they are responding to emails in a timely manner or returning calls on time is important.
 What if your firm or company is in need of help due to an outage and your IT provider was not available?
 What would you do?
 Having a provider available 24x7x365 can help you eliminate this concern.

 Cost Savings & Efficiency